thomasweekx1-sudo/Form-Corrector-for-Frozen-Shoulder-Rehabilitation/README.md

 #### 4.1 Record & Compare State Machine

-A physical toggle switch flips the device between two modes.
+A physical toggle switch flips the device between two modes (record and compare).
 This avoids hardcoding any "ideal" arm path.

 **Record Mode:** The therapist guides the arm through one perfect repetition.
 At each degree of elevation (0–89°), the current combined drift value is saved into a 90-slot array `perfectPath[90]`.
-This captures the patient's individual anatomy — their natural, microscopic drift tendencies at each height.
+This captures the patient's individual anatomy their natural, microscopic drift at each height.

 **Compare Mode:** On every subsequent repetition, the device reads the current elevation, looks up the stored reference drift for that exact elevation, and computes the error: